Natural Cafe Sora – Indoor / Outdoor child friendly restaurant with play areas. (Temporarily closed during the 2021 State of Emergency.)

 The standard of restaurants and cafes is so high in Japan, that it is hard to find a restaurant that makes a strong indelible impression on me.
 Often it is only the unforgivably bad or exceptionally good ones that stand out among the crowd.
-Today, I found one of the latter: I dare say it is my new FAVOURITE restaurant in the whole of Saitama.
+Today, I found one of the latter: I dare say it is my new FAVOURITE restaurant with children in the whole of Saitama.

 I would love to give it the accolade of the best restaurant in Saitama, but, it is not perfect and there are a few notable things it is missing, which are mentioned below.
 However, the positives far outweigh the negatives and the number of people there today, despite the VERY remote location, is sheer testament to the quality and service of this gem in rural Yoshimi.